-Our ServicesThe Arc of St. Lucie County offers a variety of programs to meet the needs of children and adults with intellectual and developmental disabilities.
-To ensure the safety of all participants, all of our staff and volunteers must pass a Level II background screening.
-Staff are also required to participate in 70 hours of training before starting at the program and a minimum of 12 hours annually thereafter.
+Our ServicesThe Arc of St. Lucie County offers a variety of programs and services to meet the needs of children and adults with intellectual and developmental disabilities (I/DD).
+To ensure the safety and well-being of all participants, all of our staff and volunteers must pass a Level II background screening.
+Staff are also required to participate in 70 hours of training before starting employment and thereafter, will receive a minimum of 12 hours annually.

 Hours of Operation – Open at 1 p.m.

 Open on all school days, based on the

 Closed School Days: 7:00 am – 6:00 pm

 Early-Out Days: 11:00 am – 6:00 pm